tewhatuora/api-standards/docs/api-security/03-APIAuthentcationandAuthorisationBasics.md

 access control process.

-The normal model is to provide coarse grained access at the API or API Gateway request point, and fine-grained control at the API Provider service implementation
+The normal model is to provide coarse grained access at the API or API Gateway request point, and fine-grained control at the API Provider service implementation.

 ### Role Based Access Controls (RBAC)